pattama/cta-brick/README.md

 - keys are references that would be used inside the Brick source code
 - values are references to Tools names defined in the application full configuration.

-Example with a full configuration
+Example with a full application configuration with one brick and one tool:

 ````js
 module.exports = {
   tools: [{